roundcube/roundcubemail-docker/README.md

 By default, the image will use a local SQLite database for storing user account metadata.
 It'll be created inside the container directory `/var/roundcube/db`.
 In order to persist the database, a volume mount should be added to this path.
-Please note that this option should not be used for production environments.
+(For production environments, please assess individually if SQLite is the right database choice.)

 ### Connect to a Database